Register for the Central UP Farm-to-School Institute

 Please expand and read each section below to learn more about the Central UP Farm-to-School Institute.

-• This event is a mix of workshops, panels, and hands-on activities both indoors and outdoors.
+This event is a mix of workshops, panels, and hands-on activities both indoors and outdoors.
 Please dress for the weather!
-Participants will have their choice of sessions about school gardens, engaging with community partners and local food, and linking academic subjects and food systems.
-Participants are welcome to attend the sessions that interest them based on the description and age group.
+Some sessions will be all together, and some will be breakouts where participants can choose the session that interests them most.
+A community mixer, where participants can talk with organizations that support farm to school in our area will take place onsite at the Mather.
 We are planning tours of farms and gardens, as well.
 Watch your email for a draft agenda, coming in May!

 Office: (906) 376-4171